jgw004/Joe_ME/README.md

 <br><br>
 # ABOUT ME

-🎓 I’m currently finishing my masters degree where I get to use computational methods and apply them to biochemical models.
-I started graduate school as a means to continue learning, while I figured out what to do.
-Fortunately, my program experience hasn’t been a bad one.
-Its actually brought me closer to technology and allowed me to learn hands-on under the supervision of a talented mentor.
+🎓 I will be graduating SP'24 with my master's degree, of which I have had the opportunity to apply computational methods for analyzing and simulating biophysical models.
+Starting graduate school as a quest for continuous learning, I've had a positive and incredibly fulfilling experience.

-☁️  I started becoming interested in learning more about devops and the tools associated, as I began hearing more and more about ’the cloud’.
-Everyone’s first impression is probably the same, like ‘how the heck do we use clouds?’
-For me, that was enough to spark my interest.
+☁️  However, my interest in devops grew as I explored 'the cloud.'
+Despite my initial confusion, delving into this area has been insightful and fascinating, which I expect will continue.
 <br><br>
 ## MISC PROJECT INTERESTS

-✏️  Many of the projects that I personally enjoy are programming and automating spreadsheets for planning or prepping future decisions and finances.
-For me, the best part about practicing these skills is the opportunity to help others hone them as well!
+✏️  I enjoy programming and automating spreadsheets for planning tasks and financial decisions.
+My favorite part is when I have the opportunity to help others improve their future decisions too!